MAdriaansens/Phylogeny_of_CPA/Step2_homology_search/README.md

   3) Wether the .tsv file is MMseq or HMMsearch
   4) the name of your output

+#due to eukarya database tsv and bacteria/archaea database tsv being formatted differntly a different getting_fasta_from_hit.py is needed when running against Eukarya or Prokarya.

     python getting_fasta_from_hit.py PF03600_MMseqs_e03_vsEukarya_initialsearch.tsv MMSEQ Euk_db_7April_protein.tsv PF03600_MMseqs_e03_vsEukarya_initialsearch.fasta
   **Step 2.**  Concatenate the Bacterial, Eukaryotic and Archaeal sequences into one, using: